-In detail: A carrier oil is a base oil used to dilute essential oils and absolutes before they are applied to the skin.
+In detail: A carrier oil is a base oil used to dilute essential oils and absolutes before applying to the skin.

 The term simply means they carry the essential oil onto and across the skin.

 The best carrier oils for essential oil blending are derived from plants and have little to no aroma.
-They also bring to an essential oil blend their own benefits such as balancing sebum oil production like jojoba oil or intense moisturizing like coconut oil.
+They also bring their own benefits to an essential oil blend, such as balancing sebum oil production like jojoba oil or intense moisturizing like coconut oil.

 How to Use a Carrier Oil for Blending:

 If you are an essential oil beginner, you need to know how to mix essential oils with carrier oils!

 Due to their high concentration, essential oils need to be properly diluted